The Buttercross Belles

 Teaches new dances and ensures existing dances are rehearsed and maintained to a high standard.
 Organises the practice meetings.
 Teaches dances.
 Proposes a vote on the dance repertoire at the AGM.
 Recommends Probationary Members to the Squire for Full Membership.
 Must be a Dance Member.

 Assists the Squire and takes some responsibility for the organisation of the Team.
 Would normally be expected to deputise for the Squire in that officer's absence absence.
 Up to four Members may share the role of Deputy Squire.
 Must be a Dance Member.

 Shares responsibility for organising the practice meetings and teaching.
 Deputises for the Dance Teacher in that officer's absence.
 Must be a Dance Member.

 Keeps minutes of all meetings.
 Arranges bookings, dance-outs and tours.
-Acts as Morris Federation correspondent.
+Acts as Open Morris correspondent.
 With the Treasurer arranges public liability and such other appropriate insurance cover on behalf of the team.
 Arranges distribution of notices for meetings and of agendas where appropriate.
 Keeps an up-to-date list of all members together with their address, telephone number and where possible e-mail address.
 Circulates members names and contact details to all members.
 Deals with all routine correspondence on behalf of the team.

 Shall lead the musicians and co-ordinate music practices.
 Selects and arranges music for the dances.
 Liaises with the Dance Teacher at practice sessions and with the Squire at dance-outs.
 Is responsible for ensuring a high standard of music and assisting and advising Musician Members where necessary and for ensuring all musicians have copies of the music.
 Recommends Probationary Members to the Squire for Musician Membership.
 Must be a Musician Member.